-Ms. Jazwinski has been active as a performer, conductor and promoter of contemporary music.
-Since 1988, she has served as Music Director of Spectri Sonori, an award-winning concert series that specializes in performances of contemporary music.
-The series has presented over 50 programs thus far and featured over 300 works for a variety of chamber ensembles.
-The concert series also sponsors the Spectri Sonori International Composition Contest.
+Dr. Jazwinski has also been active as a performer, conductor and promoter of contemporary music.
+Since 1988, she has served as Music Director of Spectri Sonori, an award-winning concert series that specializes in performance of contemporary music.

-Among her awards are the Prince Pierre of Monaco Composition Award for her Sextet, the First Prize in the Nicola De Lorenzo Composition Contest for Music for Chamber Orchestra and a Special Prize awarded by the Polish Composers' Alliance in the First Competition for Improvised Music, Gdansk, Poland.
-She is the recipient of numerous commissions, grants and fellowships including commissions from the New York University New Music Ensemble, Louisiana Music Teachers Association, Esther Lamneck, Louisiana Sinfonietta, New Hudson Saxophone Quartet, Chamber Music Center at the Composers' Conference at Wellesley College, Quatuor Francis Poulenc, an Artist Fellowship from the Louisiana State Arts Council, grants from the Presser Foundation, Newcomb Foundation, Metzner Foundation, Meet the Composer, Inc., and several others.
+Among her awards are the Prince Pierre of Monaco Composition Award for her Sextet and the First Prize in the Nicola De Lorenzo Composition Contest for Music for Chamber Orchestra.
+She is the recipient of numerous commissions, grants and fellowships including commissions from the Polskie Towarzystwo Muzyki Wspolczesnej, London Festival of American Music, New York University New Music Ensemble, Sonora Winds, Louisiana Music Teachers Association, Esther Lamneck, Jeremy Hew Williams, Louisiana Sinfonietta, New Hudson Saxophone Quartet, Chamber Music Center at the Composers' Conference at Wellesley College, Quatuor Francis Poulenc, an Artist Fellowship from the Louisiana State Arts Council, grants from the Presser Foundation, Newcomb Foundation, Metzner Foundation, Meet the Composer, Inc., and many others.